 This ETF is comprised of the 30 highest yielding dividend paying companies seeking to replicate the performance of the Dow Jones Canada Select Dividend Index, based on factors such as stable dividend growth, yield and average payout ratio.
 To date, I’ve managed to build a portfolio (on my own) that includes about 60% of the companies held by XDV.
 I now own a big proxy of this ETF.

 While I do own a few U.S. stocks I believe I’ll have better diversification and long-term returns by investing across the U.S. market using ETFs as part of my portfolio.
 I have since simplified my portfolio to focus mostly on low-cost ETF VTI for now.

 How many ETFs are enough?

 For many investors one (1) all-in-one fund across all your investing accounts could be enough!

-I wouldn’t bother with any firm that suggests you own more.
+I wouldn’t bother with any firm, advisor or money coach that suggests you own more.

 What do you make of ETFs?
 In particular, how many ETFs are enough to help you realize your goals?